Croatian businessman arrested in London over huge bankruptcy

 He and his former aides are being investigated over the company's financial downfall.
 Todoric, who denies wrongdoing, has been accused of embezzling tens of millions of euros of Agrokor's funds for personal gain.

 Agrokor, which began as a flower-growing operation in the former Yugoslavia in the 1970s, underwent a rapid expansion over the past decades that saw it run up debts of about 6 billion euros ($7 billion).
-The company is so large it now accounts for about 15 percent of Croatia's gross domestic product and the debt is too large for the government to rescue it without endangering the state's financial stability.
+The company employs about 60,000 people throughout the Balkans and is so large it now accounts for about 15 percent of Croatia's gross domestic product.
+Its debt is too large for the government to rescue it without endangering the state's financial stability.

-Although Todoric still formally owns 95 percent of Agrokor, the Croatian government has taken over management of the company and is now trying to keep it alive through restructuring and negotiations with major creditors, which include Russia's state-run Sberbank.
+Although Todoric still formally owns 95 percent of Agrokor, the Croatian government has taken over management of the company.
+It is now trying to keep it alive through restructuring and negotiations with major creditors, which include Russia's Sberbank and VTB bank, to which it owes 1.4 billion euros.

-Croatian Prime Minister Andrej Plenkovic said he was not surprised by Todoric's surrender to the London police and that he would not comment on when he will be handed over to Croatian authorities.
+Croatian Prime Minister Andrej Plenkovic said he wasn't surprised by Todoric's surrender to the London police and that he wouldn't comment on when he will be handed over to Croatian authorities.

 "Now we face the usual (extradition) procedure," Plenkovic said.
 "As a suspect, Todoric has his rights that I believe he will use."